natcl/maxtoolbox/readmefirst.txt

 To install the ToolBox

-1 - Place the ToolBox folder in one of your search path 2 - Place the ToolBox.pat file in your extras folder
+1 - Place the ToolBox folder in one of your search path 2 - Place the ToolBox.maxpat file in your extras folder

 To re-install/update the ToolBox